Project introduction

 Tirohanga whānui kaupapa – project overview

-Current congestion and poor trip reliability, along with safety and resilience issues, creates challenges with freight efficiency and productivity in the region.
+Current congestion and poor trip reliability, along with safety and resilience issues, creates challenges with freight efficiency and productivity.

 The rate of growth combined with existing safety, access and congestion issues means Takitimu North Link is a huge investment in the region’s growth.